Table of Contents

-First of all, a good vacuum cleaner with powerful suction should be able to get long hair out of the carpet.
-However, you generally find that it is the more expensive one.
+First of all, a good vacuum cleaner with powerful suction should be able to get remove any embedded hair, however, you generally find that it is the more expensive ones that are more efficient.
 I have seen people who already have a top-rated vacuum cleaner and still have trouble getting long hair from the carpet.
 Below are a few cheaper options to consider that may help you.

 Most vacuums will remove hidden hair from your carpet.
 Make sure to use the pet hair brushes which are specialized for hair removal.
 Also while cleaning the carpet, make sure to use full airflow.

 Sometimes when your carpet doesn’t have a good pile then it can come up while vacuuming.
 If you decrease the suction then it should solve the problem.
 If your vacuum has a brush roll, then it may tangle after a few uses on long hair.
 Long hair-tangled brush rolls can be disgusting things to clean.
 So, if you do not want to face this problem just buy a vacuum that comes with tangle-free brush tools.

 If you ask me how to get long hair out of your carpet without causing any harm to it, then I would suggest using a rubber broom.
 If your house is mostly covered with carpet and rugs, then this is the thing you need for regular cleaning.
-Rubber brooms can work on any kind of carpets.
+Rubber brooms can work on any kind of carpet.
 I have seen many professional salons using this type of cleaning tool too.

 It’s a very easy & handy solution for fast and regular cleaning.
 No matter if you have rugs, stairs covered with carpet, or a whole room carpet, you can simply sweep it with a rubber broom.
 Choose a wider bristle head if your carpet is big.